vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### Enable the Prometheus Actuator endpoint

-Here, we will configure our app to expose the specific `/actuator/prometheus` endpoint used during the scrape process in Prometheus:
+Configure the application to expose the specific `/actuator/prometheus` endpoint used for Prometheus's scraping process:

 In `application.properties`, add:
 ```properties
 management.endpoints.web.exposure.include=prometheus
 ```

 Micrometer [supports](https://micrometer.io/docs/concepts#_histograms_and_percentiles) publishing histograms for computing percentile distributions with the `management.metrics.distribution.percentiles-histogram` property.
-We can apply a [per meter customization](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.metrics.customizing.per-meter-properties) to the WebFlux/WebMVC `http.server.requests` metrics and produce the target percentiles histogram as follows:
+We can apply a [per Meter customization](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.metrics.customizing.per-meter-properties) to the WebFlux or MVC `http.server.requests` metrics and produce the target percentiles histogram as follows:

 In `application.properties`, add:
 ```properties
 management.metrics.distribution.percentiles-histogram.http.server.requests=true
 ```

-> **NOTE:** percentiles histograms are required for Exemplars to function.
+> **_NOTE:_** percentiles histograms are required for Prometheus Exemplars to function.
 Percentile histograms do not affect systems that do not support histogram-based percentile approximations.

 ### Configure Loki log aggregation

-Grafana will query Loki to add log correlation with our traces and metrics.
-Then, we will configure a Logback appender to emit our logs directly to Loki.
+Grafana queries Loki to add log correlation with traces and metrics.
+Then, configure a Logback appender to emit logs directly to Loki.
 This appender - `com.github.loki4j.logback.Loki4jAppender` -  comes from [Loki4J](https://loki4j.github.io/loki-logback-appender/).

 Place `logback-spring.xml` into `src/main/resources` of the project and ensure the appender for Loki has the correct URL configured.

-To make this work, we use the `loki-logback-appender` dependency as configured with maven:
+To make this work, use the `loki-logback-appender` dependency:

 ```xml
 		<dependency>